github/docs/contributing/content-style-guide.md

 ### Links between versions

 Sometimes, you need to link from one version of GitHub Docs to another.
+When you want to link to a different version of the _same_ page, you should use the `currentArticle` property.

 For example, the Free, Pro, & Team version of "[Managing the publication of GitHub Pages sites for your organization](https://docs.github.com/en/organizations/managing-organization-settings/managing-the-publication-of-github-pages-sites-for-your-organization)" might link to the Enterprise Cloud version of the same article like this:

 >You can choose to allow or disallow the publication of GitHub Pages sites.
 >
 >Organizations that use GitHub Enterprise Cloud can choose to allow publicly published sites, privately published sites, both, or neither.
-For more information, see [the GitHub Enterprise Cloud documentation](/enterprise-cloud@latest/organizations/managing-organization-settings/managing-the-publication-of-github-pages-sites-for-your-organization).
+For more information, see [the GitHub Enterprise Cloud documentation](/enterprise-cloud@latest/{{ currentArticle }}).

 To link to a different article in a different version, use this format: